catalyzeio/policies/README.md

 # BIND HIPAA Compliance Policies

 BIND Information Security used these opensource policies as the starting basis of our policies.
-We will continue to customize to our needs and compare to the updates made from the forked repository from Datica (formerly Catalyze.io), https://github.com/catalyzeio/policies.
+We will continue to customize to our needs and compare to the updates made from the forked repository from Bind (formerly Catalyze.io), https://github.com/catalyzeio/policies.

 ##Setup steps
 1. Go to the [BIND forked version of the Catalyze policies](https://github.com/BindBenefits/policies).